-6 Reasons Sidney Crosby and Evgeni Malkin Will Rule the NHL in 2013
+Sidney Crosby and Evgeni Malkin are the top one-two punch in the NHL.

 The one-two punch may be most associated with boxing, but a dominant one-two punch in hockey is often the stuff legends are made of.